-Rosa watched the procession passing by, and when it seemed that the procession was about to fade away in the distance, the last of the animas stopped and turn around, and in a blink of an eye, it was right in front of her, offering to Rosa her candle.
+Rosa watched the procession passing by, and when it seemed that the procession was about to fade away in the distance, the last of the animas stopped and turned around, and in a blink of an eye, it was right in front of her, offering Rosa her candle.

 The next morning Rosa went to see the priest, and she told him what had happened, and do you know what the priest said:

 Priest: ¡Ay Rosa! ¡Rosa!
 Yo le dije, pero que usted es una terca Rosa, uno le dice una cosa y a usted le entra por un oído y le sale por el otro.
 Pero tranquila Rosa, cálmese, cálmese, hay algo que usted puede hacer.